Automated Repair of Resource Leaks in Android Applications: Related Work

+Many approaches use dynamic analysis (testing), and hence are not sound (they may miss leaks).

-One example of approaches using testing is a test-gen\-er\-a\-tion framework capable of building inputs exposing resource leaks that lead to energy inefficiencies~\cite{FSE14}.
-Since it targets energy efficiency, the framework consists of a hybrid setup that includes hardware to physically measure energy consumption; its measurements are then combined with more traditional software metrics to generate testing oracles for energy leak detection.
+One example is a test-gen\-er\-a\-tion framework capable of building inputs exposing resource leaks that lead to energy inefficiencies~\cite{FSE14}.
+Since it targets energy efficiency, the framework consists of a hybrid setup that includes hardware to physically measure energy consumption, which makes it less practical to deploy (hence, \autoref{tab:related-work} classifies it as ``partial'' automation).
+Its measurements are then combined with more traditional software metrics to generate testing oracles for energy leak detection.
 The framework's generated tests are sequences of UI events that trigger energy leaks or other inefficiencies exposed by the oracles.
-As it is usual for test-case generation, this framework is based on heuristics and statistical assumptions about energy consumption patterns, and hence its detection capabilities are not exhaustive~\cite{FSE14}.
-Other tools~\cite{LeakCanary,AndroidStudioMonitor, AmalfitanoRTF20, WuWR18, YanYR13} exist that use tests to detect resource leaks---such as memory leaks.
-A key idea underlying these approaches is to combine precise resource profiling and search-based test-case generation looking for inputs that expose leaks.
+As it is usual for test-case generation, \cite{FSE14}'s framework is based on heuristics and statistical assumptions about energy consumption patterns, and hence its detection capabilities are not exhaustive (i.e., not sound).